robbie-cahill/tunnelmole-client/README.md

 Here are some different ways you can help
 - Help with testing Tunnelmole.
 Install the latest binary or build the latest source release and do your best to break it.
 If you're able to, create an issue.
+- Spreading the word.
+As previously mentioned, there is no big company or marketing department.
+That leaves it up to you to help others by introducing them to Tunnelmole.
 - Fixing bugs
 - Making feature requests.
 To do this, create a GitHub issue and describe the feature you think Tunnelmole should have
 - Implementing features